 (A background check must be ran prior to directly working with our participants.)

 All volunteers must be able to demonstrate the willingness and ability to follow directions effectively.
 As well as demonstrate the willingness and ability to follow all safety rules.
 We also need our volunteers to have the ability to complete given tasks independently,

 treat all riders, volunteers, staff and animals with dignity and respect.

-Volunteer opportunities NOT involving therapeutic riding classes and care of the horses directly do not require attendance at a volunteer orientation, only registration and task specific training/information.
-You do NOT need to be 18 if you aren't directly working with our participants.
+Volunteer opportunities NOT involving therapeutic riding lessons and care of the horses directly do not require attendance at our 2 hour volunteer training, but you must attend our orientation and task specific training.

 Some of Our Volunteer Opportunities: Horse Leader, Side walker, Arena set up and break down, Pony Helpers, Special Events (Fundraisers, Annual Bake Sale, Seventh Inning Stretch...), Facility Maintenance (repairs, weeding, flowers, painting, cleaning arena, trail maintenance, etc.), Administration (brochures, bulk mailing, filing, etc.)